ARCHAEOLOGY OF THE LEVANT

 Directed Reading, integrated by research and study activities in class.
 Participants are required to prepare recommended readings before the lecture, to prepare presentations and to engage in class activities.

-English-speaking students without or with only basic knowledge of the Italian language are welcome to attend, but are invited to contact the teacher in advance (email me).
+Foreign-language students are welcome to attend, but are invited to contact the teacher in advance (email me).

 This subject deals with topics related to the macro-area "Cities, infrastructure and social capital" and contributes to the achievement of one or more goals of U. N. Agenda for Sustainable Development